Streekaiz/Modules/ESP/README.md

 This will return the humanoid's health.
 You can possibly make their highlights change color depending on health!
 ## Resources
 [Highlight Documentation](https://create.roblox.com/docs/reference/engine/classes/Highlight)

+A reminder that this is to easily highlight players & make it easier to manage those highlights.

 This is the end of the documentation.
 Have any ideas I could add to this?
 DM me via discord.